TSFE¶

 $pageId = $GLOBALS['TSFE']->id;

-Can be done using the routing request attribute:
+Instead, the current page ID can be retrieved using the routing request attribute:

 $pageArguments = $request->getAttribute('routing');